 Larison’s Owner – Arthur McGreevy’s 27 Years

-Arthur McGreevy’s business philosophy was the same for each restaurant: dedication to detail and willingness to sacrifice his personal time and life.
+Arthur McGreevy’s business philosophy was consistent across all his restaurants: a dedication to detail and a willingness to sacrifice his personal time and life.
 In addition to Larison’s Turkey Farm, Arthur owned Arthur’s Tavern in Morris Plains, Hoboken, and Arthur’s St. Moritz in Sparta.
 He also owned Llewellyn Farms in Morris Plains, The Black Bull Inn in Mountain Lakes, Arthur’s Tavern in North Brunswick, and Emerson.

 Arthur attended Seton Hall Preparatory School and studied poultry husbandry at Rutgers University.
 He also served four years in the United States Navy.
 Arthur was in the restaurant business for over 61 years.
 Arthur also served as president of the New Jersey Restaurant Association and the National Restaurant Association.